github33322/golang-mailing-service/README.md

 # Golang Mailing Service

-The Golang Mailing Service is a microservice developed in Go that allows storage of customers and sending them emails based on a mailing ID.
+The Golang Mailing Service is a proof of concept microservice developed in Go that allows storage of customers and sending them emails based on a mailing ID.
 The service uses Postgres as its database, and both the database and the application are containerized and prepared for deployment using Docker.

 ## Overview